Answer:

 Generally, most G-SYNC monitors are not worth it.

-In many cases, for the extra price you’d have paid for a G-SYNC monitor in comparison to its Adaptive-Sync counterpart, you could simply buy a better display with FreeSync/G-SYNC Compatible.
+In many cases, for the extra price you’d pay for a G-SYNC monitor in comparison to its Adaptive-Sync counterpart, you could simply buy a better display with FreeSync/G-SYNC Compatible instead.

 Here are some examples.